ozgurDS/Text-File-Editor/README.md

 ## Closing the Program

-After finishing, simply run `q` to closing the program.
+After finishing, simply run command `q` to close the program.
 The operations you committed will be saved automatically.

 ## License